Scarabol/ColonyCommandsMod/README.md

 <dd>Checks if the player is inside a custom protection area and will print its coordinates.
 If not inside an area it will print the closest area nearby instead</dd>
 <dt>/deletejobs [playername]</dt>
 <dd>Requires permission: <b>mods.scarabol.commands.deletejobs</b><br>
 Deletes all jobs for the given player.
 Blocks will not be refunded.
-All jobs will be deleted in the background, for large numbers of jobs the command will take a while.<br>
+All jobs will be deleted in the background, for large numbers of jobs the command will take a while.
+If the Banner is already removed the player needs to stay in the area, otherwise the chunks will get unloaded and jobs can no longer be deleted.
+The command will send an error message if that happens and can be started again.<br>
 To allow players deleting their own jobs the permission <b>mods.scarabol.commands.deletejobs.self</b> can be given.</dd>
+<dt>/deletejobspeed [blocks]</dt>
+<dd>Requires permission: <b>mods.scarabol.commands.deletespeedjobs</b><br>
+Per default /deletejobs will delete up to 4 blocks per second.
+With this command the deletion speed can be adjusted.
+8 or maybe even 16 blocks per second can work, depending on server hardware.
+Larger values will most likely not increase the effective speed anymore.</dd>
 </dl>

 ## Installation

-**This mod must be installed on server!**
+**This mod must be installed on the server!**

 * download a (compatible) [release](https://github.com/adrenalynn/ColonyCommandsMod/releases) or build from source code (see below)
 * place the unzipped *Scarabol* folder inside your *ColonySurvival/gamedata/mods/* directory, like *ColonySurvival/gamedata/mods/Scarabol/*